 Teacup Pomeranian is a breed of small, compact, and long-haired dogs.
 They come in different colors, including white, grey-shaded, orange, black, tan, and brown.
-White is one of the popular Pomeranian colors after the orange and red color Teacup Pomeranians.
+White is one of the popular Pomeranian colors after the orange and red color of Teacup Pomeranians.
 These Teacup Pomeranians come with pure white without any cream or darker color markings.
 White Teacup Pomeranian pooch is perfect for the people who wanted a small breed with the Samoyed dog appearance.
 They are born white and maintain their pure white color throughout their life.

 They don’t have the dark melanin pigments that many other dogs have, which makes them a pure white dog breed.
-Their black eyes and nose with white color coats make them very attractive for dog lovers.
+Their black eyes and nose with white color coats make them very attractive to dog lovers.
 It’s a perfect choice for people who wanted a cute, fluffy pet.
 Let’s know more about the white Teacup Pomeranian.

+The color classification doesn’t affect the temperament of teacup Pomeranians.
 It’s an active dog breed but more suitable for city living due to its small size.
 Like all the Teacup Pomeranians, white Teacup Pomeranians also require an early introduction to the world because they can develop the small dog syndrome due to their stubborn streak.
 You need to manage their environment to avoid any unwanted behaviors.
 These are the brilliant house dogs, but make sure to introduce them to friends, family, the mailman, and the regular delivery boy.
 White Teacup Pomeranians also like to stay with humans and play, cuddle, and relax with them.

 Compatibility with families

-White Teacup Pomeranians are quite tolerant to other animals, pets, and kids.
+White Teacup Pomeranians are quite tolerant of other animals, pets, and kids.
 They are perfect for older teenagers who can understand their needs for toys and fragility.
 But the toddlers can be very dangerous for these small size dogs.

 White Teacup Pomeranian has a fox-like appearance due to its dark, bright eyes and small erect ears.
 They are also referred to as squire breed with short back and high tail that lies flat on their back.
 It’s a sturdy and medium-boned dog breed.
 Sometimes they look like a lion due to their ruff hairs around the neck.